Undergraduate & Graduate Internships

 The high school internship projects differ each year.
 To better understand the technology areas that Draper works in, explore Draper’s solutions, capabilities and business areas.

 Read more about the Summer 2019 Projects here.

 All applications must be submitted during the application period and through the web submission portal.
 Complete applications include a transcript, a letter of recommendation, and six short answer questions.
 Finalists will be interviewed before receiving an offer.

 U.S. citizenship or green card required for the summer internship.

 Students must be 16 years of age at the start of the internship.

 The student must be entering their junior or senior year of high school.
 If you are a graduating senior, please see our undergraduate internship opportunities.

 Internships run for six consecutive weeks from July to August.
 Students must be able to commit to the entire six weeks to participate.
 During these weeks, students will work Monday through Friday from 9 a.m. to 4 p.m., which includes an unpaid lunch hour each day.
 Interns will receive $12.75 per hour.
 Housing is not provided.
 Students must be capable of commuting, if necessary.

 Online application form

-One letter of recommendation from an instructor in a relevant science/engineering course.
-Please have instructor send recommendation to firstname.lastname@example.org.
-Be sure that your instructor includes the following in the subject field: 1) The word “recommendation” and student name in subject field (i.e., Recommendation - John Doe).
+A copy of this template filled out by an instructor in a relevant science/engineering course.
+Please have an instructor send the completed .docx file to firstname.lastname@example.org.
+Be sure that your instructor includes the following in the subject field: 1) The word “recommendation” and student name in the subject field (i.e., Recommendation - John Doe).